eurofurence/ef-app_ios/Eurofurence/Documentation/App Re-Architecture.md

 Each section is backed by its own `UIViewController` subclass, with its view outlet configured in `Main.storyboard`.
 Segues bind the flow of the application, such as nesting sections inside a `UITabBarController` and pushing additional `UIViewController`s based on user actions (e.g. tapping events).
 Each `UIViewController` subclass knows how to obtain its data via a dependency container, in addition to having access to app services such as image loading.
 These are then utilised to perform appropriate operations on its views, configuring the scene for presentation, and so on.
 This follows the Model-View-Controller (MVC) pattern, such that:

-- Updates to the model are propogated to the view controller; the view controller performs operations on or using the model
+- Updates to the model are propagated to the view controller; the view controller performs operations on or using the model
 - Events from the view are handled by the view controller; the view controller configures the view for presentation
-- The view types are not aware of the model and vice-versa

-Updates to the model are propogated using ReactiveSwift - a third party framework that exposes hooks into listening to changes on well-defined types.
+Updates to the model are propagated using ReactiveSwift - a third party framework that exposes hooks into listening to changes on well-defined types.
 This additional glue is configured in the `viewDidLoad` implementations of most `UIViewController` subclasses, however this varies based on the content being shown.

 ### Flaws

-The primary flaw in our current design is that a nontrivial amount of business logic resides in the presentation tier.
-Our `UIViewController`s know too much about our model, and have absorbed far too many responsibilities.
-This leaves us in the position where changes to the app are unsafe, and more time consuming then first assumed, as each `UIViewController` handles more behaviour than expected.
+The primary flaw in the current design is that a nontrivial amount of business logic resides in the presentation tier.
+The `UIViewController`s know too much about the model, and have absorbed far too many responsibilities.
+This leaves the system in the position where changes to the app are unsafe, and more time consuming then first assumed, as each `UIViewController` handles more behaviour than expected.
 For example:

 - Changing the flow or structure of the app requires tearing down and rebuilding of segues
 - Presenting `UIViewController`s are aware of the specific `UIViewController` class being presented in order to configure it for presentation, binding the flow together
 - Amendments to behaviour of a particular scene are likely to have side-effects, as there is often complex decision making in preparing views for presentation.
-Instead of our presentation tier being told what to show, it instead has to infer what to display from the model
+Instead of the presentation tier being told what to show, it instead has to infer what to display from the model
 - As a consequence of the above, the view tier is intimate with how the data is structured.
-We cannot freely play with the structure of our model without needing to perform some shotgun surgery amongst the view model and presentation types
+We cannot freely play with the structure of the model without needing to perform some shotgun surgery amongst the view model and presentation types

-In addition to the above, the app has become completley dependant on a framework outside of our control (ReactiveSwift).
+In addition to the above, the app has become completely dependant on a framework outside of our control (ReactiveSwift).
 We've previously ran into behavioural issues during integration into the app, however post-release it was made clear our ability to move forward with Swift and iOS versions may also be limited by the framework.
 We remain at the whim of ReactiveSwift to keep up to date with Xcode and Swift migrations in order to move forward ourselves.
-Further to this, in the event of a drastic API change on their part a significant amount of the app will need updating to accomodate the changes.
+Further to this, in the event of a drastic API change on their part a significant amount of the app will need updating to accommodate the changes.

 ## Proposal